 Well, maybe.
 How about worker teams that are personality-typed and -matched and people working long—very long—into old age.
 Even more likely: Both white- and blue-collar jobs replaced by robots, and benefits tailored to address each employee’s unique needs.

-These are a few of the predictions about work, benefits and HR that Chris Chan, an innovation imagineer at Mercer in San Francisco, California, made at the 35th Annual ISCEBS Employee Benefits Symposium in Baltimore, Maryland in September.
+These are a few of the predictions about the future of work, benefits and HR that Chris Chan, an innovation imagineer at Mercer in San Francisco, California, made at the 35th Annual ISCEBS Employee Benefits Symposium in Baltimore, Maryland in September.

 Chan’s predictions ranged from “wild and crazy ideas” to “educated guesses” to “it’s going to happen.”